Members

 Mrs. Laura Bush, Former First Lady of the United States, is an Honorary Co-Chair of the U.S.-Afghan Women’s Council.
 For decades, former First Lady Mrs. Laura Bush has championed key issues in the fields of education, health care, and human rights.
 She has traveled to more than seventy-six countries, including two historic solo trips to Afghanistan, and has launched groundbreaking education and healthcare programs in the U.S. and abroad.

 The author of the bestselling memoir, Spoken From The Heart, and co-author of the children’s book, Our Great Big Backyard, Mrs. Bush founded both the Texas Book Festival and the National Book Festival in Washington D.C.
-Today, as the Chair of the Woman’s Initiative at the George W. Bush Institute, Mrs. Bush continues her work on global healthcare innovations, empowering women in emerging democracies, education reform, and supporting the men and women who have served in America’s military.
+Today, through the work of George W. Bush Institute, Mrs. Bush continues her work on global healthcare innovations, empowering women in emerging democracies, education reform, and supporting the men and women who have served in America’s military.

 For more than a decade, Mrs. Bush has led efforts through the U.S.-Afghan Women’s Council to protect the hard-earned rights of women in that country.
 In 2001, she delivered the President’s weekly radio address – a first for a First Lady – to direct international attention to the Taliban’s oppression of women.
 In 2016, Mrs. Bush penned the foreword for the Bush Institute’s book We Are Afghan Women: Voices of Hope.
 The book highlights the stories of extraordinarily resilient women and their struggles, successes, and resolve in present-day Afghanistan.